SP5LMA/MICE/README.md

 1. functions-errorcontrol.s - add error control to other syscalls
 1. bitops.s - experiment with different values, practice memory and registers examination
 1. loops.s - examples of loops
+1. title.s - Makes A Piece Of Text Looking More Like A Title
 1. rhyme-while-do.s - simple while loop with changing text
 1. rhyme-do-while.s - do-while loop with example of post-indexing
 1. libtest.s - test compilation with dynamic library